trinsic-id/issuer-reference-app/README.md

     `00000000000000000000000000000000`

 ### Create a credential definition with Swaggerhub
-1. Go back to the dashboard view (click on the Developer Portal logo)
 1. Click on your organization's Show Keys button.
 1. Navigate to the [`POST /credential/definitions/{SchemaId}`](https://app.swaggerhub.com/apis-docs/Streetcred/agency/v1#/Definitions/CreateCredentialDefinitionForSchemaId) endpoint
 1. Click the lock button on the right hand side and authorize swaggerhub by pasting "bearer " + your access token in the access token field & your subscription key into its field